nizanhuw/Data512_Wildfire_Project/README.md

   The report contains overall findings from the visuals, thoughts, and collaboration feedback.

 ### For Common Analysis Part 2-3 (Implementation)
+**Description**: This contains the results of looking into tourism and its impact on employment in Idaho and the economy.

-- Please Run .... file in the source code results
+- Please run part 2_implementation.ipynb in the source code folder.
-  This file contains

-- Please read the .pdf in the report results folder This file contains
+  This file contains the data mining pre-processing steps for the following csv files: `Idaho_nacis_code72.csv`, `NAICS_71.csv`, `Real_GDP_NAICS72.csv`, and   `real_GDP_NAICS71.csv` in the intermediate_data folder.
+Merging with the 'coeur_smoke_estimate_df.csv' to produce two csv files for further analysis: `cleaned_NACIS72_df.csv` and `NAICs71_cleaned.csv`, all found in the Data_Results folder.

+- Secondly, run: Regression_Analysis_visuals.ipynb
+  This file contains the Exploratory analysis of the data, Multi-Linear Regression, and the resulting visuals.
+Based on the hypothesis: Do smoke estimates impact employment in food accommodation services and art entertainment and recreation sectors for tourism?
+To access, import the path from' cleaned_NACIS72_df.csv` and `NAICs71_cleaned.csv`, all found in the Data_Results folder.

+- Per assignment instructions, please read Common_Analysis_part3_Howard_final1.pptx and howard_project_part2.pdf in the Report_Results directory, subsequent hypothesis connection to human center design and planning.

+- final_report.pdf in Report_Results folder.
+  The report contains overall findings from the visuals, regression, hypothesis results, and limitations.

 ## Intermediate_data folder
 #### Preliminary_downloads